stan-alam/AWS/SaAWS/Chap01/notes.md

 SA does adopts some of the mantras of microservices, i.e for example, one can consider each function to be its own standalone service, with its own business purpose.

-## Serviceless architecture gives the developer freedom to apply as few or as many microservices principles without forcing him/her to a single path.
+## Serverless architecture gives the developer freedom to apply as few or as many microservices principles without forcing him/her to a single path.

 One of the solutions that SA tries to alleviate is the complexity arising from too many abstractions.
 Although layering allows developers to decouple concerns and have more maintainable applications.
 The converse is also true. **Too many moving parts** can lead to inefficiencies. **A small change can often cascade and cause the developer to modify every layer throughout the system** costing a lot of time and expenditure.
 The more layers there are the more complex and unwieldy the system might become over time.